erizov/Professor/semester_01/lecture_11_dynamic_programming/edit_distance/univer.en.md

 ## 📋 Quick Summary

-- **Purpose:** Edit Distance: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+- **Purpose:** Edit Distance: The algorithm works by systematically processing data according to a specific strategy.
 - **Complexity:** O(n²)
 - **Category:** Algorithms
-- **Key Idea:** The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+- **Key Idea:** The algorithm works by systematically processing data according to a specific strategy.

-Edit Distance: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+Edit Distance: The algorithm works by systematically processing data according to a specific strategy.

-The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+The algorithm works by systematically processing data according to a specific strategy.

 **EDIT DISTANCE** = Remember the key steps: step 1, step 2, step 3